Experiential Learning and On-the-Job Training

 Photo by Diane Baldwin/RAND Corporation

-Classroom exercises alone do not create highly-skilled and creative leaders, policy analysts and technologists.
+At Pardee RAND, we believe classroom exercises alone are insufficient to create highly-skilled and creative leaders, policy analysts, and technologists.
 Hands-on experience dealing with real-world problems of direct concern to decision makers and communities is also essential.
-The Pardee RAND Graduate School has always provided a unique way for students to obtain this kind of practical experience while also earning their research fellowship: project-based research, internally known as On-the-Job Training, or OJT.

-Additionally, each policy engagement stream requires hands-on learning to include more opportunities in a variety of environments and to meet stream-specific requirements.
-These opportunities include the Tech + Narrative Lab, advanced policy design studios, and immersive projects and residencies to promote policy development in partnership with, and in service of, communities facing complex challenges.
+Each Ph.D. policy engagement stream requires hands-on learning in a variety of environments and to meet stream-specific requirements.
+These opportunities include the Tech + Narrative Lab and immersive projects and residencies to promote policy development in partnership with, and in service of, communities facing complex challenges.

 Through a collaboration with the Center for Global Security Research at Lawrence Livermore National Laboratory, students may also apply for three-month fellowships.
-Students earn a salary, which Pardee RAND supplements with financial assistance for travel and local accommodations to enable the temporary relocation to Livermore.
-Students participating in this program earn OJT credit while contributing to an ongoing CGSR project and also pursuing independent research.
+Students participating in this program are paid by LLNL and earn OJT credit while contributing to an ongoing CGSR project and also pursuing independent research.